 B

-If we want to iterate over each key, we can use .keys
+CIf we want to iterate over each key, we can use .keys in a loop:

 items = {